-Why Cambridge International Examinations?
+Why choose Cambridge Assessment International Education?

-Cambridge International Examinations is part of the University of Cambridge.
-We prepare school students for life, helping them develop an informed curiosity and a lasting passion for learning.
+Cambridge Assessment International Education prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
+We are part of the University of Cambridge.

 Our international qualifications are recognised by the world's best universities and employers, giving students a wide range of options in their education and career.
 As a not-for-profit organisation, we devote our resources to delivering high-quality educational programmes that can unlock learners' potential.

-Our programmes set the global standard for international education.
-They are created by subject experts, are rooted in academic rigour, and provide a strong platform for progression.
-Over 10000 schools in 160 countries work with us to prepare nearly a million learners for their future with an international education from Cambridge.
+Our programmes and qualifications set the global standard for international education.
+They are created by subject experts, rooted in academic rigour and reflect the latest educational research.
+They provide a strong platform for students to progress from one stage to the next, and are well supported by teaching and learning resources.

+Every year, nearly a million Cambridge learners from 10000 schools in 160 countries prepare for their future with an international education from Cambridge.